Deism: History of rationalistic theologies

-Origins of Deism
+In 1250, the Italian Catholic priest, theologian, and philosopher Thomas Aquinas wrote about "an intellectual assent" and reason.
+He was a proponent of natural theology, while arguing that the Christian God is the source of the light of natural reason and the light of faith.
+He embraced several rational ideas on God put forward by the ancient Greek philosopher and logician Aristotle (4th century BC) and attempted to synthesize Aristotelian philosophy with the principles of Western Christian theology.
+Contemporary scholars highlight Aquinas's indebtedness to Aristotle's doctrines, concepts, and method in the formulation of his Trinitarian theology.

+Before the rise of Deism in the Age of Enlightenment, a small minority of Christians holding nontrinitarian conceptions of God, largely coming under the headings of Socinianism and Unitarianism, already existed during the early modern period in continental Europe, Great Britain, and the revolutionary United States.
+These Radical Protestants in continental Europe and English Dissenters in Great Britain and North America affirmed the unitary nature of the Christian God as the singular and unique creator of the universe, believed that Jesus Christ was divinely inspired in his moral teachings and that he is the savior of mankind, but he is not equal to God himself.
+These nontrinitarian theological movements emerged through a critique of the traditional Christian theology of the Trinity and rejection of non-rational events in the Bible, such as miracles.

+Definitions

 The terms deism and theism are both derived from words meaning "god": the Latin term deus and the Ancient Greek term theós (θεός), respectively.
-The word déiste first appeared in French in 1563 in a theological treatise written by the Swiss Calvinist theologian named Pierre Viret, but Deism was generally unknown in the Kingdom of France until the 1690s when Pierre Bayle published his famous Dictionnaire Historique et Critique, which contained an article on Viret.
+The word déiste first appeared in French in 1563 in a theological treatise written by the Swiss Calvinist theologian named Pierre Viret, but Deism was generally unknown in the Kingdom of France until the 1690s, when Pierre Bayle published his famous Dictionnaire Historique et Critique, which contained an article on Viret.

 In English, the words deist and theist were originally synonymous, but by the 17th century the terms started to diverge in meaning.
 The term deist with its current meaning first appears in English in Robert Burton's The Anatomy of Melancholy (1621).
+However, Deism did not develop into a religio-philosophical movement until after the Scientific Revolution, which began in the mid-16th century in early modern Europe.